Overview

 • Deterministic Fee Estimation: Transaction weight (and therefore fees) depends directly on the number of inputs consumed and outputs created, making costs predictable

 For fundamental analysis, the UTXO set provides valuable signals.
 The total number of UTXOs indicates how fragmented or consolidated holdings are.
-Large-scale UTXO consolidation events -- where many small UTXOs are combined into fewer large ones -- often precede significant whale movements.
+Large-scale UTXO consolidation events, where many small UTXOs are combined into fewer large ones, often precede significant whale movements.
 The overall UTXO set size also affects node storage requirements and initial blockchain synchronization time, making it a relevant metric for network health and decentralization.

 Feature UTXO Model (Bitcoin) Account Model (Ethereum)